bmchardy/bmchardy.github.io/_posts/2020-03-27-covid-19-analysis-humanity-during-pandemic.markdown

 **Change the thought!**

--Be mindful of the news without ruminating over it.
+*Be mindful of the news without ruminating over it.
 It’ll take practice, but you can try practicing [Radical Acceptance](https://www.psychologytoday.com/ca/blog/pieces-mind/201207/radical-acceptance) from Dialectical Behaviour Therapy by accepting this moment.
 “It is what it is” and “this moment is the result of many past events”.

 **Make some simple behavioural changes!**

--Don’t start off the day by checking the news in a frenzy; schedule a 20 minute slot of time around lunch or in the evening to get your updates.
+*Don’t start off the day by checking the news in a frenzy; schedule a 20 minute slot of time around lunch or in the evening to get your updates.
 These days, this is so much easier said than done as the news is everywhere…
--Introduce some simple guided relaxation meditation YouTube videos into your daily routine.
+*Introduce some simple guided relaxation meditation YouTube videos into your daily routine.
 They can be fun and rewarding.
 Or Yoga!
--Practice standard self-care every day.
+*Practice standard self-care every day.
--Help yourself and your loved ones at the same time by checking in and sending positive energy versus anxiety.
+*Help yourself and your loved ones at the same time by checking in and sending positive energy versus anxiety.

 Stay safe, calm, and optimistic my friends!